stonepros/stone/doc/rbd/qemu-rbd.rst

             +------------------------+ +------------------------+

-Ceph Block Devices attach to QEMU virtual machines.
+Stone Block Devices attach to QEMU virtual machines.
 For details on QEMU, see  `QEMU Open Source Processor Emulator`_.
 For QEMU documentation, see `QEMU Manual`_.
 For installation details, see `Installation`_.

-.. important:: To use Ceph Block Devices with QEMU, you must have access to a running Ceph cluster.
+.. important:: To use Stone Block Devices with QEMU, you must have access to a running Stone cluster.

 Usage
 =====

-The QEMU command line expects you to specify the Ceph pool and image name.
+The QEMU command line expects you to specify the Stone pool and image name.
 You may also specify a snapshot.

-QEMU will assume that Ceph configuration resides in the default location (e.g., ``/etc/ceph/$cluster.conf``) and that you are executing commands as the default ``client.admin`` user unless you expressly specify another Ceph configuration file path or another user.
+QEMU will assume that Stone configuration resides in the default location (e.g., ``/etc/ceph/$cluster.conf``) and that you are executing commands as the default ``client.admin`` user unless you expressly specify another Stone configuration file path or another user.
 When specifying a user, QEMU uses the ``ID`` rather than the full ``TYPE:ID``.
 See `User Management - User`_ for details.
 Do not prepend the client type (i.e., ``client.``) to the beginning of the user  ``ID``, or you will receive an authentication error.
 You